 “I’m sorry, but we are not impressed by your website.
 Both the design and architecture of the site are not good by defined standards.
-Relevant work examples are more than 3 years old, and his designs are overfilled with information.
+Relevant work examples are more than 3 years old, and the designs are overfilled with information.
 One of the most important tasks as a designer is to guide the users so they can complete their task(s).
-In his designs the user will give up and call customer service instead.
-He might have learned more over the past three years, but we need to see something completely different if we should consider you for future projects.”
+In these designs the user will give up and call customer service instead.
+They might have learned more over the past three years, but we need to see something completely different if we should consider them for future projects.”

 To remedy these issues, I plan this:

-- Define how a user can complete tasks.
+Define how a user can complete the tasks.

-- Freshen up my knowledge on new, relevant “defined standards“.
+Freshen up knowledge on new, relevant “defined standards“.